openforis/sepal-doc/docs/source/workflows/eSBAE.rst

    present:

 .. code-block:: bash

    # envisaged FREL/change assessment period (years are inclusive)
    start_year = 2010 # YYYY format
    end_year = 2024 # YYYY format

 ..

-   4. Tree cover and mmu determine by which threshholds the GFC product will be filtered in order to consider a (set of) pixels as forest.
+   4. Tree cover and mmu determine by which thresholds the GFC product will be filtered in order to consider a (set of) pixels as forest.
    Values are set in percentage and hectare.